 Prices based on annual subscriptions:

-UsabilityHub and UserTesting are both highly-qualified user research tools that can provide answers quickly.
-However, users believe UsabilityHub is easier to adopt than UserTesting.
-Mostly because UsabilityHub was designed for non-researchers, giving the app a gentler learning curve.
+Lyssna and UserTesting are both highly-qualified user research tools that can provide answers quickly.
+However, users believe Lyssna is easier to adopt than UserTesting.
+Mostly because Lyssna was designed for non-researchers, giving the app a gentler learning curve.

-Loop11 is a usability testing tool that aims to uncover insights with minimal hassle.
-While it’s mostly used for usability testing, Loop11 does let you benchmark, run A/B tests, evaluate your search engine findability, and do architecture testing.
+Loop11 is a moderated and unmoderated research tool that aims to uncover insights with minimal hassle.
+Loop11 lets you test usability, benchmark, run A/B tests, evaluate your search engine findability, do architecture testing, and more.

 Pros